|

 Actually they both measure square.
 The line A and B and C and D are all of equal length in both dogs.

-Look at the length of back between C and the set-on of tail on the two dogs.
+Now look at the length of back between C and the set-on of tail on the two dogs.

-He looks balanced, because his incorrect straighter front angulation matches his straighter rear angulation.
+B looks balanced, because his incorrect straighter front angulation matches his straighter rear angulation.
 Look closely where his front feet are.
 They are more forward under his neck, and there is no forechest evident.
 He has a flat front.
 More than likely when viewed from the front, he would have a lack of fill between his front legs.
 (Cathedral fronted)

 Another very important measurement is C to E (Depth of Chest) and E to D (Length of Leg).
 For a Boxer to have correct balance, this measurement must be equal!
 Both are correct here.